 Unfortunately, in many of these regions, recycling programs are essentially non-existent.
 When they are in place, only a fraction of the plastic waste is actually recycled.

 The Steri-pen is a small wand that uses ultraviolet light to kill all the nasty stuff that might flow from taps in questionable areas.
-There are different models available, though we chose this one as it uses a simple USB connection to charge – no need to waste batteries either!
+There are different models available, though we chose the USB model, as it uses a simple USB connection to charge – no need to waste batteries either!

 Laundry Every Day